HOW TO BUY A HOUSE IN ITALY

 https://www.idealista.it

-2 - ENGAGE A SURVEYOR (GEOMETRA)
+2 - SECURE THE SERVICES OF A SURVEYOR (GEOMETRA)

 3 - THE PURCHASE PROPOSAL (PROPOSTA DI ACQUISTO)